sostenes198/Rust-Estudos/README.md

 > `cargo test -- --show-output` Show printed values for passing tests as well, we can tell Rust to also show the output of successful tests

+> `cargo test -p ` Run tests for one particular crate in a workspace from the top-level directory

 > `cargo add` {{PACKAGE_NAME}} (Add dependencies from a Cargo.toml manifest file)

 > `cargo remove` {{PACKAGE_NAME}} (Remove dependencies from a Cargo.toml manifest file)

 > `cargo update` (Update packages inside fix version: example 0.1.1 -> 0.1.9, to change minor and major version, you need to change manually version in Cargo.toml)

+> `cargo login {{GENERATED_TOKEN}}` Login into creates.io

+> `cargo logout ` Disconnect from crates.io

+> `cargo publish` Publish local package to crates.io

+> `cargo yank --vers {{PACKAGE_VERSION}}` Yanking a version prevents new projects from depending on that version while allowing all existing projects that depend on it to continue

+> `cargo yank --vers {{PACKAGE_VERSION}} --undo` undo a yank and allow projects to start depending on a version again

 ---
 # Prelude